bbtran-inc/filmfinder/CONTRIBUTING.md

 # Contributing to FilmFinder

 Hello!
-Please read the following contributing to the app!
+Please read the following before contributing to the app!

 # Git Workflow